siddhesh-deshpande89/php-microservice/README.md

 ## Transaction Duplication Check: Filesystem Cache
 Since we will process more than 100000 transactions per minute, we must avoid querying the database as much as possible.
-For this purpose I have used custom filesystem caching.
+For this purpose, I have used custom filesystem caching.
 The cache file exists in ```src/storage/cache```

 The worker interacts with Cache layer rather than Database layer.
 In the future we can move filesystem to Redis cache as well.